flexcompute/tidy3d/docs/development/project_structure.rst

 Project Structure
 =================

-As of TODOVERSION, the ``tidy3d`` frontend has been restructured to improve the development cycle.
+As of ``tidy3d>=2.6``, the frontend has been restructured to improve the development cycle.
 The project directories follow the following structure, which is derived from some recommended `Python project architecture guides <https://docs.python-guide.org/writing/structure/>`_.
 This is a handy structure because many tools, such as ``sphinx``, integrate quite well with this type of project layout.

 .. code::